aaron-grau/curic/react/projects/pokedex/README.md

 Get yourself oriented.

 + Take a look at the `schema`, `routes`, and `StaticPagesController`.
++ Also look at the `Pokemon` and `Item` models
 + Open up the rails console (`rails c`) to see what's in the database.
 + Start up the rails server (`rails s`) and visit the root url.

-:art: Stylesheets have been provided for you in the skeleton! **Follow the sample jsx structures provided in the instructions to have these stylings applied.** :art:
+:art: Stylesheets have been provided for you in the skeleton! :art:

 [skeleton-zip]: ./skeleton.zip?raw=true

 ### The api namespace

-Let's build routes for our pokemon!
+Let's build routes for our pokémon!
 We want these routes to be nested under an api namespace.

   ```ruby
     namespace :api, defaults: {format: :json} do